Documentary ExposΓ©

 A Timeline of Industry Deception

-Part IV Β· The Doubt Campaign
+Part VI Β· The Doubt Campaign

 How the Story Was Built